tamari92/kf2-tournament/guidelines.md

 As in the **Winners Quarterfinals**, a single map is played for two scenarios.
 The map to be played is chosen through a series of [Map Bans](#331a---one-map-to-play).
 A team's total score for the round is the cumulative score across all games to be played.

-- The team with the highest total score wins the round and advances to the **Winners Semifinals**.
+- The team with the highest total score wins the round and advances to the **Winners Finals**.
 - The two losing teams are dropped into the **Losers Quarterfinals**.

 #### 3.2.2c - Winners Finals